forcedotcom/git2gus/README.md

 ### Seeding your dev db

 Sails has a built-in development db, called sails-disk, which is just a set of json files under `<repo root>/.tmp/localDiskDb`.
 The git2gus app will validate that the "build" you specified in the config is in the database so you'll need to make sure you've got an entry for that "build" in the `adm_build__c.db` file.
 For example, add a line like `{"name":"218","sfid":"218","_id":1}` to that file if your config is set to build "218".

+### Deploying for use

+To deploy to your Salesforce instance, deploy to a Heroku App with Postgres and Heroku Connect add-ons.
+The Postgres database will act as the app's database, and can then set up Heroku Connect between the Postgres database and your Salesforce instance.